If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Cold brew in a mason jar, ready to strain.

-As the water turns warmer, the coffee gets extracted and becomes the cold handcrafted drink Starbucks patrons enjoy.
+As it steeps, the coffee slowly extracts into the water and becomes the base for the cold handcrafted drink Starbucks patrons enjoy.

 Tip: You can also make nitro cold brew at home!
 Check out this in-depth guide to learn more about it!